 2. Create a tagline.
 What kind of message do you wish to send to your audience by organizing this event?
 Your event is also a great way to make a strong statement through creating a tagline.
 After coming up with the name of the event, have a tagline that’s short, hard-hitting, memorable and one that would serve as a branding slogan that would perfectly describe what the event is all about.
 You may also see best project proposal plan templates.

 3. Design a logo.
 The last step will be making a logo design that represents your event.
-This is a good chance to market the event since it’s also an effective branding tool which provides faster recognition of your event across all publicity promo materials such as t-shirts, water bottles, bags, key chains, etc.
+This is a good chance to market the event since it’s also an effective branding tool which provides faster recognition of your event across all publicity promo materials such as t-shirts, water bottles, bags, key chains, etc. You may also see Plan Samples.

 Having a master plan should cover all areas of the event including: